peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public bool GetUnsignedBit(
         int index);

-Returns whether a bit is set in this number's absolute value.
+ Returns whether a bit is set in this number's absolute value.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>index</i>: Zero based index of the bit to test.
 0 means the least significant bit.

 <b>Return Value:</b>

- `true`  if a bit is set in this number's absolute value.
+ `true` true if a bit is set in this number's absolute value.

 <a id="GetUnsignedBit_PeterO_Numbers_EInteger"></a>
 ### GetUnsignedBit